 Coal production in the UK — at least by today’s standards — was low throughout the 1700s.
 Output grew rapidly throughout the 19th century, and peaked at 292 million tonnes in 1913.
 This is shown in the chart below.
 After volatile but relatively high production throughout the 19th and first half of the 20th century, we see a fast decline from 1960 onwards.

 Since 2001, coal imports have been higher than domestic production.
-But imports are now declining as well: in 2016 and 2017 imports were less than 10 million tonnes.
+But imports are now declining as well: since 2016 imports have been around 10 million tonnes or less.

 The techniques required to extract coal depend on its position in the subsurface.
 Extraction of coal deposits at depth in the earth is, straightforwardly, called ‘deepmined coal’; extraction at or close to the surface is ‘opencast coal’.